aberamseyer/bible-reading-challenge/README.md

 files in the `cron` directory should be installed according to the comments at the top of each file

 ## Queue Processing
-Install the `system.d` service `task-queue/brc-task-queue.service`.
-This is important for updating user statistics whenever something changes:
+Install the `systemd` service `task-queue/brc-task-queue.service`.
+This is critical for updating user statistics whenever something changes:
 1. Copy to `/etc/systemd/system/brc-task-queue.service`
 2. Reload the systemd daemon: `sudo systemctl daemon-reload`
 3. Enable it: `sudo systemctl enable brc-task-queue.service`